 I’ve been thinking about the words I want to use to describe the last year.
 There are a few words I’ve observed in my own life, news, social media, and from friends and family that I keep coming back to.
 I haven’t been able to get them out of my head.
 Fear, Hurt, and Shame.
 The more I take in the world around me, the more those three words resonate.

 Fear alone seems to have become a part of a lot of people’s daily lives.
-It stems from politics, health concerns, natural disasters, our financial situation, anxiety, our safety, our freedoms, the rising number of sexual harassment cases, shootings, and hate rallies.
-We may fear what will happen next or not being accepted for who we are or being looked down on.
+It stems from politics, health concerns, natural disasters, finances, anxiety, safety, freedoms, the rising number of sexual harassment cases, shootings, hate rallies.
+It doesn’t end there.
+We may fear not being accepted for who we are, what will happen next, or being looked down on.
 We may fear we’re not good enough, smart enough, fast enough, trendy enough, beautiful enough.
 Perhaps we fear someone we love and care about doesn’t trust us.
 We may fear people we love won’t be in our lives anymore or for very much longer.

 Misunderstanding leads to fear, and out of this comes fear of the unknown.
 When intentions, actions, or words are misunderstood and misinterpreted, we tend to begin our lock-down process.
 We as humans are designed to protect our physical state first and foremost, and then worry about everything else.